If you appreciate the value of professional service, this article will make a whole lot of sense...

 Moreover, brands keep changing their sizing, fabrics and styles, making it very difficult to find something that feels familiar.
 Trousers that fit your waist might hang like tents around your legs, or they sag around the seat.
 Alternately, the waist fits perfectly but it cuts all circulation around your massive quads and hind quarters - you live in constant fear of the sound of a trouser seam tearing.

 Firstly, don't let it frustrate you; almost everyone has trouble with fit, style and/or fabric.
 These issues are resolvable with good advice.
-Let's call this Reason One to book an appointment, good advice.
+Let's call this Reason One to book an appointment; good advice.

 But that isn't what this article is about.
 I want to talk about what your clothing is actually costing you.
 I'm not referring only to the retail price listed on the tag, but to the total cost of your time to find and fit each garment.
 The calculations are pretty simple, I hope you can follow.

-THE TRUE COST OF CLOTHING
+THE COST OF DAVE'S CLOTHING

 Let's calculate how much Dave's suit will really cost him.